boomcamp/PHP7-mini-app/README.md

 # PHP7-mini-app (CRUD application)

-This is the practical week in which you are going to demonstrate PHP 7 lessons that you have learned including its best practices, this template is `pre-configured` to use [PDO queries](http://zetcode.com/php/pdo/) and have some examples that you can use to help you to build this application from scratch.
+This is the practical week in which you are going to demonstrate PHP 7 lessons that you have learned including its best practices, this template is `pre-configured` to use [PDO queries](http://zetcode.com/php/pdo/) and have some examples that you can use to help you build this application from scratch.

 # Configuration